mahmoudps/whatsapp-manager/README.en.md

 #### Puppeteer troubleshooting
 If the browser fails to start with `chrome_crashpad_handler: --database is required` set `PUPPETEER_ARGS=--disable-crashpad` in `.env`.

+If you see `recvmsg: Connection reset by peer (104)` when launching the browser it usually means a missing Chromium library.
+Ensure all dependencies listed in the Dockerfile are installed and rebuild the container.
+See the dependency section in the Dockerfile for reference.
 ## Docker
 To build a production ready image make sure the `data/` and `logs/` directories are writable by UID `1001` then run:
 ```bash